-Must a Wrongfully Dismissed Employee Try to Find New Work?
+Should a Wrongfully Dismissed Employee Seek a New Job?

 The Duty to Mitigate Is the General Concept In Law Requiring Harmed Persons to Take Reasonable Steps to Minimize the Loss.
 Losses Arising From a Failure to Mitigate Are the Fault of the Harmed Person Rather Than Wrongdoer.